 Understanding the threats faced by an organisation as a consequence of their use of digital platforms is important, but being able to translate these into a business context and to prioritise them against organisation’s risk appetite is essential.

 We work closely with our clients to constantly maintain a prioritised set of real world threats, clearly demonstrating to board members the business impact and context of each.

 By understanding the threats an organisation faces and by translating these into the business context, it is then important to map these through to tangible, quantifiable risks.

-It is at this stage that we work with an organisation to understand the level of acceptable risk a business will accept and what this means in terms of the threats they face from cyberattacks.
+It is at this stage that we work with an organisation to understand the level of acceptable risk a business will accept and what this means in terms of the threats they face from cyber-attacks.
 A clear mapping is shown between business assets, whether digital systems, critically important data or operational processes, and the threats that each faces in a dynamic manner.

 This allows us to advise board members on the types of mitigations they need to adopt and the strategic direction they need to take.
-This advice can be used to direct investment and operational spend to maximise resilience and increase confidence across the organisation.
+This advice can be used to target investment and operational spend to maximise resilience and increase confidence across the organisation.

 Key Features & Benefits

 - Strategic Planning –Advice to board members on the steps to take and the areas to invest in to improve their organisation’s overall resilience to digital comprise

 - Resilience Confidence – Helping organisations build confidence in their resilience to digital compromise, able to translate technical threats and risks into business context for senior members